The Fureys

-The Fureys are an Irish folk band originally formed in 1974.
+The Fureys are an Irish folk band who originally formed in 1974.
 The group consisted initially of four brothers who grew up in Ballyfermot, Dublin.

 Brothers Eddie, Finbar, Paul and George Furey are of Irish Traveller heritage.
 Two of the band's singles have been number one hits in Ireland, and two of their albums charted in the United Kingdom.
 In collaborations with Davey Arthur, they have also been credited as The Fureys and Davey Arthur.

 History

 Background

 Prior to the band's formation, two of the brothers toured as a duo, known simply by their names as Eddie and Finbar Furey.
-For a while in 1969–1970, the duo performed with The Clancy Brothers and appeared on two of the Irish folk group's albums.
+For a while in 1969–1970, the duo performed with the Clancy Brothers and appeared on two of the Irish folk group's albums.
 The second of these albums contained two songs composed by the Fureys, "Flowers in the Valley" and "Jennifer Gentle".
-In the meanwhile, their youngest brother Paul Furey had, together with Davey Arthur and Brendan Leeson, formed a band called The Buskers.
-Eddie and Finbar and the Buskers appeared together in Germany at the "Irish Folk Festival" in 1974, where they performed as The Furey Brothers.
-The Buskers, now with the addition of George Furey, appeared there again a year later as The Furey Family, when they were joined by their father Ted, a renowned traditional fiddler, who was 73 at that time.
-Ted Furey had recorded a solo fiddle album Toss the Feathers released by the Outlet label in 1967.
+Meanwhile, their youngest brother Paul Furey had, together with Davey Arthur and Brendan Leeson, formed a band called the Buskers.
+Eddie and Finbar and the Buskers appeared together in Germany at the "Irish Folk Festival" in 1974, where they performed as the Furey Brothers.
+The Buskers, now with the addition of George Furey, appeared there again a year later as the Furey Family, when they were joined by their father Ted, a renowned traditional fiddler, who was 73 at that time.
+Ted Furey had recorded a solo fiddle album, Toss the Feathers, which was released by the Outlet label in 1967.

-In 1969, they released their debut The Lonesome Boatman.
-It is best known for its title track which is played hauntingly on a tin whistle, as well as its version of the traditional ballad Carnlough Bay.
-The song has featured at football matches, most notably performed by fans of Glasgow team, Celtic FC.
+In 1969, they released their debut album The Lonesome Boatman.
+It is best known for its title track which is played hauntingly on a tin whistle, as well as its version of the traditional ballad "Carnlough Bay".
+The song has featured at football matches, most notably performed by fans of Glasgow team Celtic FC.
 In 2017, Dropkick Murphys released a cover of "The Lonesome Boatman" on their album 11 Short Stories of Pain & Glory.